 Okanogan County, Washington

 Reports suggest that the Brown family has moved into a $500,000 lakefront house in Omak.
 Billy Brown reportedly paid $415,000 for land in Washington State.
 It has been confirmed from the Okanogan County tax assessor that Brown purchased around 435 acres across four plots of land.
 He obtained it from Wilbur and Teresa Hallnuer.
 According to the breakdown provided, one property is 65 acres, while one is 190 acres.
-One of them is 40 acres whereas the last one happens to be 140 acres.
-Some parts of the shooting for the series, however, takes place at the lodge on Palmer Lake, while this massive property serves as the new Browntown.
+One of them is 40 acres, whereas the last one happens to be 140 acres.
+Some parts of the shooting for the series, however, take place at the lodge on Palmer Lake, while this massive property serves as the new Browntown.
 The land that Brown bought is located around 24 miles northeast of Tonasket.

 Filming in this region has brought along its own share of challenges.
 According to weather reports, the inclement weather conditions have been a constant thorn at the side of the crews.
 They have had to face oscillations between bright sunny days, and frigid temperatures, with the snow melting one day, following which there have been snowstorms.

 While some people have been excited to see celebrities in their area, grabbing selfies with the members of the Brown family, a lot of local residents have not taken too kindly to the hullabaloo knocking at their door.
 Some angrily remarked, “Omak is a small conservative town.
-We’re not like Hollywood and we don’t like strangers running around.
+We’re not like Hollywood, and we don’t like strangers running around.
 We’re old-school.
 We can’t tolerate having them in our town.”
-They continued saying, “They’re guarded by the film crew.
+They continued, saying, “They’re guarded by the film crew.
 We’re all sick of the whole thing.”

 In conclusion, despite a change of scenery, ‘Alaskan Bush People’ continues in a similar manner, showing us how to survive in the wilderness every day.
-Of course, viewers and fans now know that the show is no longer set in Alaska, but in Washington, instead.
+Of course, viewers and fans now know that the show is no longer set in Alaska but in Washington instead.
 They are also aware that the Browns are not what they make themselves to be.
-However, that being said, the series is exciting enough to put all that behind, and enjoy the survival guide that is conveyed in the episodes.
+However, that being said, the series is exciting enough to put all that behind and enjoy the survival guide that is conveyed in the episodes.

 Read More: Alaskan Bush People Net Worth